Ana Mercedes Hoyos

 Ana Mercedes Hoyos (29 September 1942 – 5 September 2014) was a Colombian painter, sculptor and a pioneer in modern art in the country.
 In her half-century of artistic works, she garnered over seventeen awards of national and international recognition.
 Beginning her career in a Pop Art style which moved towards abstract, her trajectory moved toward cubism and realism as she explored light, color, sensuality and the bounty of her surroundings.
 Her reinterpretations of master painters led her to an exploration of Colombian multiculturalism, and her later works focused on Afro-Colombian and mestizo heritage within the Colombian landscape.
 Her works can be found in the permanent collections of the Fuji Art Museum in Tokyo; the Ibercaja Collection in Zaragoza, Spain; the Museum of Modern Art in Mexico City; the Nassau County Museum of Art of Roslyn Harbor, New York, as well as Juan Antonio Roda and museums in other Latin American cities.
 Her collection of archival materials on San Basilio de Palenque were donated to the United Nations University in Tokyo and the Smithsonian's National Museum of African American History and Culture.

 Early life

 Ana Mercedes Hoyos Mejía was born on 29 September 1942 in Bogotá, Colombia to Ester Mejía Gutiérrez and Manuel José Hoyos Toro.
 Her father was an architectural engineer and encouraged Hoyos in the study of art history.
 She completed her primary and secondary schooling at Colegio Marymount in Bogotá, taking private lessons in painting under Luciano Jaramillo.
 This formal schooling was offset with trips to Europe, Mexico and the United States to learn about art in other cultures.
 She studied visual arts at the University of the Andes with Jaramillo, as well as Juan Antonio Roda, Marta Traba and Armando Villegas, though she did not complete her studies.
-In 1967, she married Jacques Mosseri Hané, an architect, and they spent a month in New York City, exploring exhibits of Pop Art, before returning home to Bogotá.
+In 1967, she married Jacques Mosseri, an architect, and they spent a month in New York City, exploring exhibits of Pop Art, before returning home to Bogotá.
 Subsequently their daughter Ana was born in 1969.